YoinkBird/cyclesafe/report/report.md

 The user interface is browser-based and was designed to be similar in feel to many popular routing services.
 The user visits a webpage and types in a source address and a destination address, upon which the possible routes are displayed with the safety score overlayed at each intersection.
 The user can then choose the route with the lowest score, which corresponds to the lowest injury risk.
 For routing, the user can either type in the exact address or use autocomplete by typing a partial match and selecting the correct result from a list of possible matches.
-This autocompletion is implemented using the google maps Places API.
+This autocompletion is implemented using the Google Places API.

 <pre>